Gorsuch in spotlight as Trump travel ban reaches Supreme Court

 The Gorsuch factor

 Attention on Gorsuch is heightened after a surprise ruling last week.
-Trump's appointee to the high court has been a reliable conservative in his first year on the bench, but last week ruled against the administration in a separate immigration case involving government efforts to deport foreigners convicted of serious crimes in the U.S.
+Trump's appointee to the high court has been a reliable conservative in his first year on the bench but last week ruled against the administration in a separate immigration case involving government efforts to deport foreigners convicted of serious crimes in the U.S.

 Gorsuch in that dispute sided with the court's four more liberal members, the first time that has happened in his tenure on the job.
 He has given no indication how he would vote in the travel ban issue.

-In this case, the justices have allowed the current restrictions -- known as travel ban 3.0 ban -- to be enforced at the Justice Department's request, at least until the case is fully litigated.
+In this case, the justices have allowed the current restrictions -- known as travel ban 3.0 -- to be enforced at the Justice Department's request, at least until the case is fully litigated.

 Federal appeals courts in Virginia and California in recent months had ruled against the administration.
 The San Francisco-based 9th Circuit court last December concluded Trump's proclamation, like the two previous executive orders, overstepped his powers to regulate the entry of aliens.